 Summary : Svalbard, a remote and spectacular archipelago of immense glaciers, narrow fjords, sheer mountain cliffs and abundant wildlife, has lured many explorers into its enticing web.
 Visit Svalbard during the second half of the season.
-The ice is slowly starting to loosen its grip, which promotes good opportunities to explore Svalbard’s eastern parts, where few people set foot.
+The ice is slowly starting to loosen its grip, which offers good opportunities to explore Svalbard’s eastern parts, where few people set foot.
 During this expedition, explore the archipelago, searching for wildlife such as polar bears, walrus and whales.
 If lucky, you will be able to complete a circumnavigation of Spitsbergen or explore the spectacular Norduastlandet.

 Activities : Birding, Culture, Hiking